jina-ai/jina/docs/fundamentals/executor/executor-in-flow.md

 Note, however, that not all Executors or request methods populate this field with results.
 Some just modify the `Document`s passed to them, without adding further information.

-In this example, `MyExec` receives the parameters `{'top_k': 10}` from the client and exposes and endpoint returning internal information in the form of dict.
+In this example, `MyExec` receives the parameter `{'top_k': 10}` from the client, which can then be used internally.

+It also exposes a `status` endpoint returning internal information in the form of a `dict`.

 ```python
 from jina import requests, Executor, Flow